-- Respond to the pupil only as far as is necessary for you to establish whether or not you need to refer this matter, but do not interrogate for full details - Do not ask 'leading' questions i.e. 'did he touch your private parts?' or 'did she hurt you?'
-Such questions may invalidate your evidence (and the child's) in any later prosecution in court - Do not criticise the alleged perpetrator; the pupil may care about him/her, and reconciliation may be possible - Do not ask the pupil to repeat it all for another member of staff.
+- Respond to the pupil only as far as is necessary for you to establish whether or not you need to refer this matter, but do not interrogate for full details. - Do not ask 'leading' questions i.e. 'did he touch your private parts?' or 'did she hurt you?'
+Such questions may invalidate your evidence (and the child's) in any later prosecution in court. - Do not ask the child why something has happened. - Do not criticise the alleged perpetrator; the pupil may care about him/her, and reconciliation may be possible. - Do not ask the pupil to repeat it all for another member of staff.
 Explain what you have to do next and whom you have to talk to.
-Reassure the pupil that it will be a senior member of staff
+Reassure the pupil that it will be a senior member of staff.